 The teeth of the gear wheels

-Lastly inspect the teeth of the gears on both the main wheel where the spring was attached, and the next wheel up.
-Bent teeth are common but not as easy to correct.
-Bending back and reshaping them with a needle file sometimes works, other times the wheel needs a chunk cut out and replaced with new teeth or dentures you could say i guess, soldered in place.
+Lastly, inspect the teeth of the gears on both the main wheel where the spring was, and the next wheel up.
+Ordinarily, bent teeth are common but not as easy to correct.

 Wooden clock case inspection

-Be sure you can get the movement out with no further damage to the clock case.
-Check the condition of the case to be sure it does not need attention.
-It may need to be reglued or nailed together more secure as the impact of the spring breaking could loosen the boards.
+At any rate, make sure to get the movement out with no further damage to the clock case.
+Then check the condition of the case to be sure it does not need attention.
+It may need glue or nails to make it more secure as the impact of the spring breaking could loosen the boards.

 To much information

-If this is not in the realm of your interest in learning about and experimenting with, please send us the movement instead.
+On the other hand, if this is not in the realm of interest in learning about and experimenting with, please send us the movement instead.
 We will take care of everything for a fee.
 Please email a pic of what is going on to [email protected] so we can quote.

 Clock Loop-End Mainspring Measuring

-Loop end mainsprings are measured by width, thickness, and length.
-These are not always easy measurements to get, and the mainspring would need to be removed from the clock.
 It can be a frustrating puzzle to do, and a dangerous one also.
-But if your learning clock repair or have time on your hands so to speak, here are some guidelines.
+But if learning clock repair or have time on the hands so to speak, here are some guidelines.